triagung128/spk-decision-tree/README.md

 ## Author
 **Tri Agung Susilo** <br />
-Dont for get to follow and ★ star
+Dont for get to follow and ★ star.